webpro-nl/knip/README.md

 These can also be configured per workspace (except for `ignoreWorkspaces`).

-## Now what?
+## What's next?

 This is the fun part!
 Knip, knip, knip ✂️

-As always, make sure to backup files or use Git before deleting files or making changes.
+As always, make sure to back up files or use Git before deleting files or making changes.
 Run tests to verify results.

 - Unused files can be removed.
 - Unused dependencies can be removed from `package.json`.